benvessely/recipe/README.md

 ### Nutrition Calculation Endpoints

 #### Fetch Matches From Database
 Given a recipe in the recipe table that's identified by its id, this endpoint fetches the 15 closest matches from the ingredients table for each ingredient in the recipe.
-This is the first step in calculating the nutrition information of a recipe---choosing ingredients from the database so that we can use the database's nutrition information for calculations regarding those ingredients.
+This is the first step in calculating the nutrition information of a recipe: choosing ingredients from the database so that we can use the database's nutrition information for calculations regarding those ingredients.

 URL: `/api/recipes/{id}/ingredient-matches`, where `id` is an integer corresponding to one of the recipe ids in the database.